NycroV/MonoStereoMod/docs/USAGE.md

 To remove a filter once you're done, use `RemoveFilter(myFilter)`.

-If you expect a track will have lots of filters applied to it at one time, make sure to read through the next section to ensure you're getitng the best performance.
+If you expect a track will have lots of filters applied to it at one time, make sure to read through the next section to ensure you're getting the best performance.

 </details>